Naim McNair Named Def Jam Senior VP of A&R

-Throughout his 20-year career, McNair, formerly senior VP of A&R at Universal Music, has worked some of the industry’s leading producers, artists and entrepreneurs including Top Dawg, Future, Tommy Brown, Ariana Grande and Sage the Gemini, among many others.
+Throughout his 20-year career, McNair, formerly senior VP of A&R at Universal Music, has worked some of the industry’s top producers, artists and labels, including Top Dawg, Future, Tommy Brown, Ariana Grande and Sage the Gemini, among others.
 Prior to his UMG role, McNair served as Senior Vice President, A&R at Interscope, Geffen A&M and before that as Senior Vice President of A&R at Republic Records.
 He previously served as an A&R executive at MCA Records and Warner Bros.
 Records, as well as a consultant for Epic Records and Top Dawg Entertainment.
-McNair is a graduate of Morgan State University in Baltimore.

-Rosenberg, who has managed Eminem since early in the rapper’s career and continued to do so throughout his Def Jam stint, will presumably focus on his Goliath Artists management company.
-While Eminem was releasing an album every few years at the time Rosenberg took the helm at Def Jam, the rapper has stepped up his activity dramatically, dropping three albums in just over two years — two of them surprise releases, including last month’s “Music to Be Murdered By.”
+Rosenberg, who has managed Eminem since early in the rapper’s career and continued to do so throughout his Def Jam stint, is forming a joint venture label with UMG called Goliath, which is also the name of his management company.

 While Rosenberg has been enormously effective as Eminem’s manager over the years, he was a surprise choice for the Def Jam role: He had never worked at a major record label before taking the helm of the company, and it never really gained traction under his tenure.
 However, the label did enjoy four No. 1 albums under Rosenberg — two each from West and rapper Logic — and another seems likely next week: the first album in nearly five years from Def Jam’s top-selling artist, Justin Bieber.
 The label has also seen recent success with releases from Pusha T, YG, 2 Chainz and Jeezy.